aaron-grau/curic/rails/projects/art_share_api/README.md

 ### Recap

 Congratulations!
 You should now have tables, models, and controllers for users and artworks.
-Before moving on, first test that your API endpoints are working with Postman.
+Before moving on, test that your API endpoints are working with Postman.
 Then call over a TA and explain your code.

 ## Phase III: Sharing `Artworks`